 The new communication system is expected to efficiently provide connectivity services beyond conventional locations.
 Thus, the area where connectivity is not provided will be dramatically reduced.
 At locations where connectivity is newly provided, communication among new types of devices is also conceivable.
 Example of scenarios include following:

-Commercial or recreational UAVs (Unmanned Aeronautical Vehicle) will be controlled by various control centers such as local/federal agency or owner of the UAVs.
-Depending on the deployment scenario and city skylines, the distance between the UAV and control center can be up to several hundred meters.
+- Commercial or recreational UAVs (Unmanned Aeronautical Vehicle) will be controlled by various control centres such as local/federal agency or owner of the UAVs.
+Depending on the deployment scenario and city skylines, the distance between the UAV and control centre can be up to several hundred meters.
 In addition, for the safety measure such as collision avoidance, the UAVs from different organizations should be able to communicate for safe flying either directly or indirectly.

-UAVs are agile and quickly deployable.
+- UAVs are agile and quickly deployable.
 Thus, it can be the first one to arrive at the emergency scene, or the only node able to set up back-haul link to macro cell when no connection link can be setup directly from the ground to macro cell.

-As economy grows, amount of air travel will explode.
+- As economy grows, amount of air travel will explode.
 Because people are accustomed to being always connected to mobile broadband internet service, demand for high speed internet during flight will also explode in the next decade.
 Considering the number of private, commercial and military aircraft in the future, efficient way of connectivity service should be provided in the next generation of communication system.

-Ships located within several hundred kilometres from seashore are provided with mobile broadband connectivity.
-Passenger on board cruise liners enjoy broadband services such as watching live sports events, playing on-line gaming or making video calls to families.
-Broadband connectivity on the sea also help increased public safety so that emergency rescue operations to maritime accidents is improved.
+- Ships located within several hundred kilometres from seashore are provided with mobile broadband connectivity.
+Passengers on board cruise liners enjoy broadband services such as watching live sports events, playing on-line gaming or making video calls to families.
+Broadband connectivity on the sea also helps increased public safety so that emergency rescue operations to maritime accidents are improved.
 Because installing cell towers on the sea is not desirable, mesh-network by vessels would be desirable.

 5.30.2 Potential Service Requirements